Flutterando/modular/README.md

 ## Roadmap

-This is currently our roadmap, please feel free to request additions/changes.
+This is our current roadmap.
+Please, feel free to request additions/changes.

 | Feature                                   | Progress |
 | :-----------------------------------------| :------: |